Case Study · Senior Capstone, Spring 2022

 Community Guides

-Content tagged by skill level (Beginner / Advanced) directly addresses Arlie's need to identify what she didn't know — without forcing Hector to wade through introductory material.
+Content is tagged by skill level (Beginner / Advanced) to directly addresses Arlie's need to identify what she didn't know without forcing Hector to wade through introductory material.

 Arlie · learn what you don't know Hector · skip the basics